 Tap in, tap out Pay As You Go ticketing with a GWR smartcard will also be extended to the whole of Cornwall, plus Plymouth and the Tamar Valley Line, as part of the project.

-Direct trains serving the full Mid Cornwall Metro route between Newquay and Falmouth will start in 2026.
+Direct trains serving the full Mid Cornwall Metro route between Newquay and Falmouth will start after the first phase between Newquay and Par has been embedded.

 Check this website for the latest updates from the project, including on station improvements, enhanced cycling and walking access and more.